openflam/openflam.github.io/index.md

 ## Geo-domain Explorer

-<a href="https://openvps.github.io/geo-domain-explorer/" target="_blank">Geo-domain Explorer tool</a> visualizes the geo-domains that are queried by a Mercator device for a given location and confidence radius.
-It also automates the creation of DNS records needed to register a map server to make it discoverable by Mercator.
+<a href="https://openvps.github.io/geo-domain-explorer/" target="_blank">Geo-domain Explorer tool</a> visualizes the geo-domains that are queried by a OpenFLAME device for a given location and confidence radius.
+It also automates the creation of DNS records needed to register a map server to make it discoverable by OpenFLAME.
 See [Geo-domain explorer]({% link pages/tools/geodomain-explorer.md %}) section for documentation.

 ![Geo Domain Creator Tool Demo](/assets/gifs/geo-domain-explorer/query.gif){: width="500" }